-- 1. Report immediately to the DSL in school

-- 2. Write it down -time, day, date & sign

-- 3. Keep it confidential

-- 4. Do not ask leading questions or conduct an investigation
+- 1. Report immediately to the DSL in school or to a Leicesteshire Music DSL - 2.
+Write it down -time, day, date & sign - 3.
+Keep it confidential - 4.
+Do not ask leading questions or conduct an investigation

 Concerns about the conduct of an adult